 - Your work is limited to buildings with more than four units.

-- You're working on your own home, and you don't plan to sell it.
+- You're working on a property you own and don't plan to sell.

 - You're an architect or engineer, and you're not doing work outside the scope of your profession.